hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 And then we'd do the same for the other 3 scenarios.
 These can all be added to the same bench file, with a single `main` function.

 The scenarios with longer corridors take a reasonable amount of time to execute, so the default 100 iterations that Divan uses would take too long.
-So those were reduced to 10 and 20 respectively.
+Those were reduced to 10 and 20 iterations respectively.
 Now, let's look at the results (using release profile of course)!

 ```
 $ cargo bench --bench corridors --profile=release